DIRECT0R-ctrl/ai-document-signing-platform/frontend/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
 ## Devlopment

-To get started, install the porject dependencies and run the test suit.
+To get started, install the project dependencies and run the test suit.
 Contributions should include tests for any new behavior.
 ## Development

 To get started, install the project dependencies and run the test suite.
 Contributions should include tests for any new behavior.